poppet-t/bottle_flip_simulation/README.md

 # bottle_flip_simulation
 bottle flipping simulation for the IYPT 2018 question of water bottle

+# <Access the simulation by clicking on the window>

 # Constants
 gravity = vector(0, -9.8, 0)  # Standard gravity in m/s^2
 dt = 0.01